-58-67-301 Licensure required -- License classifications.
+58-68-301 Licensure required -- License classifications.

-- (1) A license is required to engage in the practice of medicine, on or for any person in Utah, as a physician and surgeon, except as specifically provided in Section 58-1-307 or 58-67-305. - (2) The division shall issue to a person who qualifies under this chapter a license in the classification of physician and surgeon.
+- (1) A license is required to engage in the practice of osteopathic medicine on or for any person in Utah, as an osteopathic physician and surgeon, except as specifically provided in Section 58-1-307 or 58-68-305. - (2) The division shall issue to a person who qualifies under this chapter a license in the classification of osteopathic physician and surgeon.

-58-67-302 Qualifications for licensure.
+58-68-302 Qualifications for licensure.

-- (1) An applicant for licensure as a physician and surgeon, except as set forth in Subsection (2), shall: - (a) submit an application in a form the division approves, which may include: - (i) submissions by the applicant of information maintained by practitioner data banks, as designated by division rule, with respect to the applicant; - (ii) a record of professional liability claims made against the applicant and settlements paid by or on behalf of the applicant; and - (iii) authorization to use a record coordination and verification service the division in collaboration with the board approves; - (b) pay a fee determined by the department under Section 63J-1-504;
+- (1) An applicant for licensure as an osteopathic physician and surgeon, except as set forth in Subsection (2), shall: - (a) submit an application in a form the division approves, which may include: - (i) submissions by the applicant of information maintained by practitioner data banks, as designated by division rule, with respect to the applicant; - (ii) a record of professional liability claims made against the applicant and settlements paid by or on behalf of the applicant; and - (iii) authorization to use a record coordination and verification service approved by the division in collaboration with the board: - (b) pay a fee determined by the department under Section 63J-1-504;

-- (i) consent to, and complete, a criminal background check, described in Section 58-1-301.5; - (ii) meet any other standard related to the criminal background check described in Subsection (1)(c)(i), that the division establishes by rule in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act; and - (iii) disclose any criminal history the division requests on a form the division approves; - (d) provide satisfactory documentation of having successfully completed a program of professional education preparing an individual as a physician and surgeon, as evidenced by: - (i) having received an earned degree of doctor of medicine from an LCME accredited medical school or college; or - (ii) if the applicant graduated from a medical school or college located outside the United States or the United States' territories, submitting a current certification by the Educational Commission for Foreign Medical Graduates or any successor organization approved by the division in collaboration with the board; - (e) satisfy the division and board that the applicant: - (i) has successfully completed 24 months of progressive resident training in a program approved by the ACGME, the Royal College of Physicians and Surgeons, the College of Family Physicians of Canada, or any similar body in the United States or Canada approved by the division in collaboration with the board; or
+- (i) consent to, and complete, a criminal background check, described in Section 58-1-301.5; - (ii) meet any other standard related to the criminal background check described in Subsection (1)(c)(i), that the division establishes by rule in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act; and - (iii) disclose any criminal history the division requests on a form the division approves; - (d) provide satisfactory documentation of having successfully completed a program of professional education preparing an individual as an osteopathic physician and surgeon, as evidenced by: - (i) having received an earned degree of doctor of osteopathic medicine from an AOA approved medical school or college; or - (ii) submitting a current certification by the Educational Commission for Foreign Medical Graduates or any successor organization approved by the division in collaboration with the board, if the applicant is graduated from an osteopathic medical school or college located outside of the United States or its territories which at the time of the applicant's graduation, met criteria for accreditation by the AOA;

+- (e) satisfy the division and board that the applicant: - (i) has successfully completed 24 months of progressive resident training in an ACGME or AOA approved program after receiving a degree of doctor of osteopathic medicine required under Subsection (1)(d); or